ulule/go/README.md

 func GetUser()
 ```

-Avoid doing useless tests when your method return a ``bool`` or the same output of a calling method.
+Avoid doing useless tests when your method return a ``bool`` or the same output of a previously called method.

 ```golang
 // bad